The Cheshire campus has a long and varied history stretching back over 100 years. Read about some of the key milestones in the timeline below:

-Beginning as a Teacher Training College in 1947 the Alsager campus had inherited the structures of a wartime hostel.
-The 20 acre site had played an important role in the country's war effort through facilitating living space for 1,000 female munitions workers from a nearby factory.
-The many structures built originally for these workers provided good facilities for a student population.
-Its role was once again to have an important function when the school-leaving age went up from 14 to 15.
-This new ruling brought with it a need for approximately 50,000 new teachers.
+1947 - Alsager College of Education: The Alsager campus inherited the structures of a wartime hostel, as the 20-acre site had played an important role in the country's war effort by providing living space for 1,000 female munitions workers from a nearby factory.
+The facilities proved ideal for a student population that was training to help provide the 50,000 new teachers needed due to the school-leaving age increasing from 14 to 15.

-Pre 1992 Manchester Polytechnic was an institution that consisted of numerous colleges in and around the City of Manchester.
-The Manchester Polytechnic was first established in 1972, incorporating Manchester College of Art and Design, the Manchester College of Commerce and the John Dalton College of Technology.
-Following this in 1977 it absorbed the Didsbury College of Education, Hollings College and finally, for the time being, the City of Manchester College of Higher Education in 1983.
-Under the terms of the Further and Higher Education Act, 1992, the now much greater sized Manchester Polytechnic became a University.
-A new title was approved by the Privy Council on the 15th September 1992 and the Polytechnic now became known as Manchester Metropolitan University (MMU).
+1992 - Merger with Manchester Polytechnic: Manchester Polytechnic, established in 1972, incorporated Manchester College of Art and Design, the Manchester College of Commerce and the John Dalton College of Technology.
+Following this, in 1977 it absorbed the Didsbury College of Education, Hollings College and, then in 1983, the City of Manchester College of Higher Education.
+Under the terms of the Further and Higher Education Act 1992, Manchester Polytechnic became a university.

 1992 - Manchester Metropolitan University: At only 30 miles from the city centre campus, the Crewe and Alsager College of Higher Education proved a window of opportunity for Manchester Met's expansion.
 So, with cheaper land costs and good quality accommodation, on 01 October 1992 the Cheshire campus became part of Manchester Metropolitan University.
 As a result of this expansion to South Cheshire, Manchester Met became the third largest university in Britain, after the universities of London and Manchester.